Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her

 A visitor to Lost Lagoon will probably see both dabbling ducks and diving ducks.
 Dabbling ducks feed by sticking their head in the water and their tail in the air to reach aquatic vegetation.
 They look as though they're standing on their head.
 Mallards are dabbling ducks.
 Diving ducks dive below the water's surface, submersing their whole body and swimming underwater to reach plants.
 The goldeneyes, scaup, and bufflehead shown in the photos above are diving ducks.

 Many species of ducks visit Lost Lagoon.
 The types that are seen will depend on the season, the weather, the time of day, and luck.
 Some species are very confident.
 They swim close to shore looking for handouts and come on land to feed when necessary.
 Other ducks are more wary and stay further away from the shore of the lagoon.
 A pair of binoculars or a long telephoto lens are needed to get the best view of these birds.

 Lost Lagoon is a great place for duck photography.
-Even with a compact digital camera people can get good pictures of the confident birds.
+Even with a compact digital camera or a camera on a phone, people can get good pictures of the confident birds.
 More ambitious photographers with more expensive equipment will find even more birds to photograph.

 Canada Goose and Cackling Goose Facts

 The Canada goose and the cackling goose are very similar birds.
 They used to be classified in the same species, but in 2004 the species were separated.
 The scientific name of the Canada goose is Branta canadensis while that of the cackling goose is Branta hutchinsii.
 Confusingly, both birds occur in Stanley Park.

 The cackling goose is usually smaller than the Canada goose and has a shorter, thicker neck and a stubbier bill.
 However, some subspecies of cackling geese are as large as the smaller subspecies of Canada geese.
 The species are easiest to distinguish when they are standing next to each other in a mixed flock.
 Luckily, mixed flocks are common.
 I suspect that the geese in the photos above are cackling geese.